Understanding Harms: Data and Trends

 Overall Electrical Fatalities

-The five-year rolling average rate of electrical fatalities in Ontario remains less than one in a million, and has remained this way since 2014.
+The five-year rolling average rate of electrical fatalities in Ontario remains at one per million population.

 - Compliance with regulations